risk-first/website/index.md

 # Risk-First

-Scrum, Waterfall, Lean, Prince2:  what do they all have in common?
+Scrum, Waterfall, Lean, Prince2, DevOps:  what do they all have in common?

 One perspective is that they are individual [software methodologies](https://en.wikipedia.org/wiki/Software_development_process#Methodologies), offering different approaches on how to build software.